robguilarr/robguilar/public/about/index.md

 #### :(far fa-user fa-fw): Hi, I’m Roberto Aguilar

-I'm a Data Analyst, Senior Industrial Engineering Student and content developer at robsite.
+I'm a Data Analyst, Senior Industrial Engineering Student and content developer at this page.

 A few years ago the question arose of what approach I wanted to give to my career.
 I was always interested in statistics, research writing and in a short time of my life I got involved in OOP.
 Then I met people who were dedicated to extracting information and developing complex tools from Big Data, that's where I discovered the world of Data Science and how it is applied in our day to day.